whimsee/seiyuu-glossary-repo/home.md

 # Seiyuu Subculture Term Glossary

 **[Due to the amount of text, it’s highly recommended using the search tool or the [Table of Contents](https://whimsicaltranslations.wordpress.com/seiyuu-subculture-term-glossary/#tableofcontents).
-Some Japanese romaji readings will be used in place of their English counterparts for convenience, such as _seiyuu_ and _afureko._]**
+Some Japanese romaji readings will be used in place of their English counterparts for convenience, such as *seiyuu* and *afureko*.]**

 **[Last updated: March 29, 2022]**